Before You Design Anything: What Is Actually on the Table?

 Understanding the decision window tells you whether there is still meaningful community influence to be had — and if the window is already narrow, it shapes the honest answer to the question of what level of engagement you can run.

-Download Decision Space Mapping Worksheet
+Download the Decision Space Mapping Worksheet

 Get the one-page field reference and use it in your next engagement project.